mobizt/ReadyMail/README.md

 When the sending process is finished, the `SMTPStatus::isComplete` value will be `true`.

-When `SMTPStatus::isComplete` value is `true`, user can check the `SMTPStatus::errorCode` value for the error.
-The [negative](/src/smtp/Common.h#L6-L12) value means the error is occurred otherwise the sending process is fishished without error.
+When the `SMTPStatus::isComplete` value is `true`, user can check the `SMTPStatus::errorCode` value for the error.
+The [negative](/src/smtp/Common.h#L6-L12) value means the error is occurred otherwise the sending process is finished without error.

 The `SMTPStatus::statusCode` value provides the SMTP server returning status code.